Presidents in health crises: Trump more hands-on than many

 "Wilson never issued any public statement whatsoever," said John M. Barry, author of "The Great Influenza," a book about the 1918 flu.
 "He was entirely focused on the war.
 Period."

-In fact, Wilson was so focused on the post-war peace talks that he was a party to in Paris that he, too, ended up stricken with the flu.
+In fact, Wilson was so focused on the post-war peace talks he was participating in in Paris that he, too, ended up stricken with the flu.
 He recovered.

-Trump, on the other hand, seems intent on being the public face of the effort against what has become his most serious challenge in a reelection year.
+Trump, on the other hand, seems intent on being the public face of the effort against what has become his most serious challenge in this reelection year.
 Trump, who has no scientific or medical training, now leads a daily White House briefing on coronavirus efforts by a task force he tapped the vice president to lead.

 Trump styles himself as a "wartime president" fighting an "invisible enemy" responsible for hundreds of deaths and thousands of infections in the U.S. - numbers that will continue to rise as the virus spreads — and a dramatic upheaval of everyday life.

-Note: This story has been corrected to reflect that Morrison's first name is Steve, not Scott.